 TL;DR

-”It Works on kind” — Until OpenShift
+”It Works on kind” — Until a Real Enterprise Cluster

 I’ve heard “it works on kind” explain away more production incidents than I care to count.
 You spend weeks building a Helm chart suite, everything passes local tests, and then you drop it into an OpenShift 4.x cluster and half your pods are stuck in CreateContainerConfigError.
 Security Context Constraints reject your init containers.
 Your CA trust assumptions break because the cluster uses an internal PKI.
 Your batch Jobs don’t meet the namespace’s Pod Security Admission policy.